Meditation and the Gong Bath Experience

 When I begin a Gong Bath session I always start with a guided relaxation.
 The intention is to focus on your body and the breath to start to bring you into the present moment.
 This preparation brings you into a receptive state to lessen resistance to relaxation when the sounds begin.
 Calming the breath is the first step to slowing brain waves.
 When I begin to play the instruments the process of entrainment begins.
 Your brainwaves synchronize and lock into the slower pace of the sound frequencies, the nervous system calms down, blood pressure is reduced, the heart rate slows, and the body moves into ‘rest and digest’ mode.

-As you bathe in the beautiful sounds of a Gong Bath sounds it will add depth and ease your meditation journey.
+The beautiful sounds of a Gong Bath add depth and ease your meditation journey.
 It will help to bring emotional, physical, mental and spiritual issues into perspective.
 Aim to be consciously aware of the present moment.
 Be an objective observer.
 Witness your habitual ways of thinking, notice negative thought patterns that are holding you back from making changes in your life.
 In time you will begin to let go of habitual ways of reacting to situations and start to act with awareness, with insight.
 During a relaxing sound session pay attention to your body, notice physical sensations, and observe emotions that arise without judgement or criticism.
 Remember too, that sound therapy can be good for focus, concentration, creativity, self-awareness, wisdom, compassion and love.

 Please contact Sue to find out more or book an event or session.